 The Belasco Theatre, where Peg appeared in 'The Mad Hopes.

 The suicide note itself, which read, “I am afraid, I am a coward.
 I am sorry for everything.
 If I had done this a long time ago, it would have saved a lot of pain.” confirms Peg had been unhappy for a long time after many traumatic events in her personal life; this note was not referring to her struggling career as an actress which is what many choose to believe.
 She had been in Hollywood for just 6 months and had been in a stage show and a movie so she couldn’t have been out of work for as long as it normally takes for someone to encounter the amount of depression required to take their own life.
-This note was surely referring to issues going back many years and maybe included not knowing her mother who died when Peg was just 2 years old and also the sudden death of her father in 1922 by a hit and run driver when Peg was 14.
+This note was surely referring to issues going back many years and may have included the absence of her mother who died when Peg was just 2 years old and also the sudden death of her father in 1922 by a hit and run driver when Peg was 14.
 Peg was never ultimately happy and there was a short disastrous marriage plus a series of unhappy events that contributed to her state of mind in 1932.

 After receiving copies of many historical newspaper clippings and documentation from the New York Library or Performing Arts it became clear to me how Peg has been so misrepresented.
-Her stage career in New York was moderately successful and she was a well established actress during that time and arrived in LA after a special invitation to appear in a show called ‘The Mad Hopes’.
+Her stage career in New York was moderately successful and she was a well-established actress during that time and arrived in LA after a special invitation to appear in a show called ‘The Mad Hopes’.
 In those days there wasn’t a worldwide media audience to measure a celebrity’s success.

 The stage musical ‘Goodnight September’ played its preview performances on Thursday 16th, Friday 17th and Saturday 18th October 2014.